uesseu/nin-english.vim/README_en.md

 Perhaps, it may be useful for people in other country, if there is compatible dictionary.
 But I am not sure.
-I am just a Japanese monkey, furthermore am not engineer.
+I am just a stupid Jap monkey, furthermore am not engineer.

 # License
 License of this software, which is not great, is MIT.